-- In a separate pot, heat enough water to cover the fresh rice noodles.
-Once water is boiling add the rice noodles, turn heat off, and let rice noodles stand, heating up for 2 minutes, drain.
+- In a separate pot, boil enough water to cover the fresh rice noodles.
+Once water is boiling add the rice noodles, turn heat off, and let rice noodles stand, heating up for 1-2 minutes, drain.

 - Divide noodles among bowls.
 Ladle soup over top of noodles.
 Top bowls with an handful of fresh bean sprouts, fresh cilantro and mint and a sprinkling of crispy shallots.
 Serve with chili sauce and lime wedges.

-- NOTES: To make Laksa Paste: Seep dried chilies and dried shrimp in boiling water for 20 minutes.
+- NOTES: To make Laksa Paste: Steep dried chilies and dried shrimp in boiling water for 20 minutes.
 Prep and place all the other ingredients, except oil in a food processor.
 Drain shrimp and chilies and add to food processor.
 Blend until finely chopped, scraping down sides as needed.
 Add oil and continue blending until it becomes a fine paste.
 Don’t let the smell or taste scare you.
 It will all balance out in the end when you add the lime juice.